Colleen Ganley, Ph.D.

 Assistant Professor of Developmental Psychology

-Colleen Ganley, Ph.D., is a faculty member with LSI’s Florida Center for Research in STEM (FCR-STEM) and holds a joint appointment in the Psychology Department as an assistant professor of developmental psychology.
+Colleen Ganley, Ph.D., is a faculty member with LSI’s Florida Center for Research in STEM (FCR-STEM) and holds a joint appointment in the Psychology Department as an associate professor of developmental psychology.

 Her research interests involve understanding the social, cognitive, and affective factors related to math learning and achievement with a specific interest in individual differences related to gender and income level.
 She has investigated factors such as teacher biases, stereotype threat, anxiety, working memory, and spatial skills as potential malleable factors that may be related to gender and income-level differences in mathematics achievement.